cgs-earth/sensorthings-action/README.md

 [![Build](https://github.com/cgs-earth/sensorthings-action/actions/workflows/main.yml/badge.svg)](https://github.com/cgs-earth/sensorthings-action/actions/workflows/main.yml)

 This action runs a SensorThings API services using the [FROST-Server](https://github.com/FraunhoferIOSB/FROST-Server).
-This is not meant to be used for unit testing only.
+This is meant to be used for unit testing only.

 ## Inputs